daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 if NDOG or NWOG is lacking one of any sides of delivery (Sellside or Buyside), then later market will react on these levels.

+If we have LARGE NWOG/NDOG, HRL is what we can expect.

 If there is no data in NYam, try to trade NYpm session.
 In this case, be in front of the charts at 13:30 to wait NYpm SB at 14:00.
 If nothing is happened, then we wait for 15:00